fwg001/fwg001.github.io/_posts/2026-07-06-config-recap.md

   <div class="note-card">
     <span class="note-tag">Workflow in collab</span>
-    <div class="note-title">Reimagining NASA.gov for Earth’s most important stories</div>
+    <div class="note-title">Reimagining NASA.gov for Earth's most important stories</div>
     <a href="https://www.youtube.com/watch?v=GpACvdM6guc&t=17s" class="topic-link">Watch the video</a>
     <div class="note-divider"></div>
     <div class="photo-frame">
       <img src="{{ '/assets/posts/config-recap/nasa.jpg' | relative_url }}" alt="NASA project highlight slides">
     </div>
-    <div class="note-body"><a href="https://www.linkedin.com/in/benkshown/">Ben Shown</a> and <a href="https://www.linkedin.com/in/megan-greco-7328774a/">Megan Greco</a> got to design with the funnest client - NASA.
-Of course it was a serious project but I can only imagine it was so fun to use the photo archive of planets and spacecraft for their designs.
+    <div class="note-body"><a href="https://www.linkedin.com/in/benkshown/">Ben Shown</a> and <a href="https://www.linkedin.com/in/megan-greco-7328774a/">Megan Greco</a> got to design with the funnest team at NASA.
+Some highlights:
       <ul>
-        <li>NASA’s redesign succeeded because it grounded decisions in <b>audience motivations</b>, not just demographics, using an alternative to personas, they called “Thinking Styles”, to identify the underserved pragmatist as the key design driver.</li>
+        <li>NASA's redesign succeeded because it grounded decisions in <b>audience motivations</b>, not just demographics, using an alternative to personas, they called "Thinking Styles", to identify how people approach problems differently.</li>
-        <li>The team used a research-led, low-fi-first process: large-scale survey work, in-depth interviews, rough concept exploration, and repeated stakeholder critique to get better strategic feedback and build agency-wide ownership.</li>
+        <li>The team used a research-led, low-fi-first process: large-scale survey work, in-depth interviews, rough concept exploration, and repeated stakeholder critique to get better strategic feedback faster.</li>
-        <li>Outcome was not just a visual refresh but a scalable system: Horizon gave NASA a consistent design foundation across thousands of sites and supported products like NASA.gov, NASA+, and the Kids site while preserving range for different audiences.</li>
+        <li>Outcome was not just a visual refresh but a scalable system: Horizon gave NASA a consistent design foundation across thousands of sites and supported products like NASA.gov, NASA+, and the Space App Challenge platform.</li>
       </ul>
-      BTW, it was fun to see these “Thinking Styles” illustrated using Muppets characters: Miss Piggy is the Pragmatist, Beaker is the Learner, Gonzo is the Explorer, and Kermit is the Connector.
+      BTW, it was fun to see these "Thinking Styles" illustrated using Muppets characters: Miss Piggy is the Pragmatist, Beaker is the Learner, Gonzo is the Explorer, and Kermit is the Connector.
     </div>
     <div class="photo-frame">
       <img src="{{ '/assets/posts/config-recap/muppets.jpg' | relative_url }}" alt="Muppets in the design process">